MathandDataScience/ML-Spark-Advance/README.md

  <em>Figure 9: Heat map of predicted Y values from SNN model </em>
 </p>

 For final model developed was a Deep Neural Network (DNN).
-This model trained using batch normalization, L2 Regularization and Dropout, see Appendix 3 for more parameters and hyper-parameters.
+This model trained using batch normalization, L2 Regularization and Dropout, see code for more parameters and hyper-parameters.
 The DNN model obtained a validation RMSE of 7.04% and a test set RMSE of 5.27%.
 A prediction heatmap was generated as describe before and is shown in figure 10.

 <p align="center">